nordic-institute/X-Road/doc/Manuals/ig-ss-xroad_v8_security_server_kubernetes_installation_guide.md

 **Note:** The installation of the `security-server` chart may take up to several minutes to complete.

->**Note:**
->* `proxyUiSuperuser` s the default administrative user (with full privileges) that can be used to log in to the Proxy UI admin web application.
->* The value of `init.serverconf.proxyUiSuperuserPassword` must be provided in Argon2 hash format.
->* Proxy UI relies on [Spring Security's default Argon2 parameters](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/crypto/argon2/Argon2PasswordEncoder.html#defaultsForSpringSecurity_v5_8()) for password hashing, so the hash must conform to these settings.
->* You can generate an Argon2 hash using https://argon2.online.
-For example, a valid Argon2 hash of the password `secret` would be: `$argon2id$v=19$m=16384,t=2,p=1$YXF3YXN6eHh6c2F3cQ$+llp8EbxlqZaF2uO/BLoFLwfqxe1Yn6BvC/DOegq6A0`.
+>**Note:** On a fresh deployment the Security Server has no admin user.
+Open the Proxy UI in a browser to create the initial administrator account through the unauthenticated initialisation wizard before completing the rest of the configuration.

 ### Appendix